jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 160px;">Features</h1>

 !SLIDE
-.notes then talk about Rodauth's configuration DSL and the flexibility it offers to handle any authentication needs.
+.notes and then talk about Rodauth's configuration DSL and the flexibility it offers to handle most authentication requirements.

-<h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Configuration</h1>
+<h1 class="white" style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Configuration</h1>

 !SLIDE
 .notes Finally, I will talk about how Rodauth can be integrated into existing systems.
 It does not matter if you are using Rails, Sinatra, Roda, Hanami, or are running on bare Rack, you can use Rodauth to handle authentication for your application.